HomeGuidesAPI Reference

 }

-This returna all facets with value equal to True.
+The following code returns facets with a value equal to True.

 📘

 Enter valid values for filters.
-For example, note that there are only two possible values for Bool fields: true and false.
-Therefore, if a string value that is other than those two possible values is inserted, the results will be empty.
+There are only two possible values for Bool fields: true and false.
+If a string value other than these two possible values is inserted, the results are empty.

 {